0

 1. Topical Estrogens (estradiol, estriol):

-• Have mostly local effects, with minimal systemic absorption if formulated appropriately.
+• Research suggests mostly local effects, with minimal systemic absorption when formulated appropriately.

 2. Selective Estrogen Receptor Modulators (SERMs):

-• Investigational compounds that may target skin estrogen receptors without systemic risks.
+• Investigational compounds that may target skin estrogen receptors without systemic effects.

 3. Non-hormonal topical agents:

-• Botanicals (e.g., soy isoflavones, resveratrol) can have weak estrogenic or antioxidant effects.
+• Botanicals (e.g., soy isoflavones, resveratrol) may have weak estrogenic or antioxidant properties.

 Safety Considerations